ChainSafe/forest/docs/docs/users/reports/node_comparison/rpc_comparison.md

 ![Average batch size](/img/reports/rpc_comparison/average-batch-size.png)

-Concurrency followed from the latency difference: Forest kept fewer requests in flight at any instant (mean 0.39, peak 5) than Lotus (mean 1.90, peak 16).
+Concurrency followed from the latency difference: Forest kept fewer requests in flight at any instant (mean 0.43, peak 4) than Lotus (mean 1.45, peak 8).

 ![In-flight requests](/img/reports/rpc_comparison/in-flight-requests.png)

 ## Resource usage

-While serving this workload, Forest used approximately 10% CPU and Lotus used approximately 40-80%, trending upward over the session.
+While serving this workload, Forest used approximately 10-15% CPU and Lotus used approximately 45-55%, briefly spiking to about 80% during the higher-load period.
 Forest's CPU trace was also less variable.

 ![CPU usage](/img/reports/rpc_comparison/cpu.png)

-Memory usage was approximately 10% for Forest and approximately 25-30% for Lotus.
+Memory usage was approximately 8-10% for Forest and approximately 25-30% for Lotus, with Lotus briefly reaching about 40% during the higher-load period.

 ![Memory usage](/img/reports/rpc_comparison/memory.png)